- Events & Awards

 Join the Conversation

 Alongside the World Environment Day conference, we also called for each of our 24 Licensed Bodies to get involved and show how their environmental professionals are contributing to the promotion of sustainability and what they are doing to protect the environment.
-We therefore asked environmental professionals – Chartered Environmentalists and Registered Environmental Technicians – to showcase just that.
-The options:
+We therefore asked environmental professionals – Chartered Environmentalists and Registered Environmental Technicians – to showcase just that through blogs, articles, events and Tweets.

 We wanted everyone to share their stories and provide a platform for discussion for environmental professionals across the sectors that our registrants cover.
 Therefore, when posting on Twitter, the hashtags #WorldEnvironmentDay and #EnvProfsWED were used..